 Comparing a version to the latest version of a part

 When viewing the history of a part, you’ll notice each version lists the date and time when that version was last saved as well as who made that last change.
 On the right, you’ll see a badge with the number of times that version was executed.

-You can tap (mobile) or click (desktop) to expand a some additional information and two options.
-The additional information shown shows the date and time when that version was last executed and the number of times it was executed.
+You can tap (mobile) or click (desktop) to expand some additional information and two options.
+The additional information shows the date and time when that version was last executed and the number of times it was executed.
 The two options available allow you to compare that version to understand what changed or to restore that version to be the latest version.